-Although there was awareness of the RowHammer problem in industry in 2012 (see Footnote 1 in [11]), there was no comprehensive experimental analysis and detailed real-system demonstration of it.
-We believed it was critical to provide a rigorous scientific analysis using a wide variety of DRAM chips and scientifically establish major characteristics and prevalence of RowHammer.
+Although there was awareness of the RowHammer problem in industry in 2012 (see Footnote 1 in [1]), there was no comprehensive experimental analysis and detailed real-system demonstration of it.
+We believed it was critical to provide a rigorous scientificanalysis using a wide variety of DRAM chips and scientifically establish major characteristics and prevalence of RowHammer.
 Hence, in the summer of 2012, we set out to use our DRAM testing infrastructure to analyze RowHammer.
 Our initial results showed how widespread the read disturbance problem was across the (at the time) recent DRAM chips we tested, so we studied the milestones related to RowHammer.

 RowHammer Attacks & Mindset Shift in Hardware Security.
 Our demander Anatos de Manaser 5111/1 in Tradavarie Security.
 Our demander Anatos de Manaser 5111/1 in Tradavarie Security.
-Our demander of the Manaser Security.
+Our demander de La Marcha de care assily and predictably induce bifflips in commodity DRAM chips using a real user-level program enabled a major mindset shift in hardware security.
 It showed that general-purpose hardware is fallible in a very widespread manner and its problems are exploitable.
 Tens of works (see [13, 14]) built directly on our work to exploit RowHammer bitflips to develop many attacks that compromise system integrity and confidentiality, starting from the first RowHammer exploit by Google Project Zero in 2015 [16, 17] to recent works in 2022-2023 (e.g., [18, 19]).
 These attacks showed increasingly sophisticated ways by which an unprivileged attacker can exploit RowHammer bitflips to circumvent memory protection and gain complete control of a system (e.g., [16, 20-28]), gain access to confidential data (e.g., [18, 19, 29]), or maliciously destroy the safety and accuracy of a system, e.g., an otherwise accurate machine learning inference engine (e.g., [30,31]).
 The mindset enabled by RowHammer bitflips caused a renewed interest in hardware security research, enticing many researchers to deeply understand hardware's inner workings and find new vulnerabilities.
 Thus, hardware security issues have become mainstream discussion in top security & architecture venues, some having sessions entitled RowHammer.